Rutgers University Logo

 Rutgers University Emblem

-The branding of an educational institution is based on simple but stylish logos.
+An educational institution’s branding is based on simple but stylish logos.
 The main text symbol of the university contains its full name, and the emblem of the sports teams includes only the first letter of the word “RUTGERS.”
 In terms of their multi-part nature, they are inferior to the official press, which reflects the motto of the university and its historical heritage.

 The typography system is based on two fonts: Formata BQ and ITC Giovanni.
-The first grotesque is used for identifying text (“THE STATE UNIVERSITY OF NEW JERSEY”).
-A second serif typeface was chosen for the lettering on the stamp and a modified version for the word “RUTGERS” in the logo structure.
+The first grotesque identifies text (“THE STATE UNIVERSITY OF NEW JERSEY”).
+A second serif typeface was chosen for the lettering on the stamp, and a modified version was used for the word “RUTGERS” in the logo structure.
 The university licenses the Formata BQ typeface.
-As for the symbol of the sports Block R, it contains a letter with wide rectangular serifs.
+The symbol of the sports Block R contains a letter with wide rectangular serifs.

 Rutgers University Symbol